Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.St
 ```

 The stokes, a CGS unit of kinematic viscosity, defined as 1 cm^2 / s.

-Dimension: 𝐌^2 𝐓^-1.

-See also: `Unitful.cm`, `Unitful.s`

 ### MagneticFlux